mbafrani/AutomaticCPNModelGenerator/README.md

 https://cpn-model-process-discovery-1.herokuapp.com/generate-cpn-model/

 ## Screencast of the Tool
-Please note, in order to watch the [introduction video](GenCPNIntro.mp4) on Github, you need to download it.
+Please note, in order to watch the [introduction video (4 minutes)](GenCPNIntro.mp4) on Github, you need to download it.

+Please note, in order to watch the [complete introduction video (5 minutes)](GenCPNIntro5min.mp4) on Github, you need to download it.

 ## User Manual
 - Upload an event log in the form of XES or CSV.